US adds Merck pill as 2nd easy-to-use drug against COVID-19

 The Food and Drug Administration authorized Merck’s drug for adults with early symptoms of COVID-19 who face the highest risks of hospitalization, including older people and those with conditions like obesity and heart disease.
 The U.K. first authorized the pill in early November.

-Known as molnupiravir, the Merck drug will carry a warning against use during pregnancy.
+The Merck drug will carry a warning against use during pregnancy.
 Women of childbearing age should use birth control during treatment and for a few days after while men should use birth control for at least three months after their final dose, the FDA said.
+The federal agency also said molnupiravir should not be used in patients under age 18 because it may affect bone and cartilage growth.

+Dr. Nick Kartsonis, Merck’s senior vice president of clinical research, said the company’s scientists are still studying the drug and they hope to eventually get it approved for use in children.

 The restrictions were expected after an FDA advisory panel only narrowly endorsed the drug last month, warning that its use would have to be strictly tailored to patients who can benefit the most.

-The Pfizer pill works differently and doesn’t carry the same risks.
+Pfizer’s pill works differently than Merck’s and doesn’t carry the same risks.
 Additionally, Pfizer’s drug was roughly three times more effective in testing, reducing hospitalization and death by nearly 90% among high-risk patients, compared with 30% for Merck’s.

 Some experts question whether there will be much of a role for the Merck drug in the U.S.